-1) wandering or drifting out of your lane
+- Wandering or drifting out of your lane

-2) unintentional changes in speed
+- Unintentional changes in speed

-3) yawning, drowsiness, heavy-feeling eyelids, microsleep, suddenly realising you’ve nodded off
+- Yawning, drowsiness, heavy-feeling eyelids, microsleep, suddenly realising you’ve nodded off

-4) loss of concentration when you realise you’re not following a conversation.
+- Loss of concentration when you realise you’re not following a conversation.

 Driving tired is a common cause of run-off road crashes.
 Other examples are drifting and ploughing into a stationary vehicle at the side of the road or not realising the vehicle in front of you has braked and running into the back of it.

 The obvious answer sleep is the only cure, but if you notice any of the above symptoms, take action and stop.
 Nothing is worth putting yourself or other road users at risk.
-Take frequent breaks when driving, especially during high-risk time.
+Take frequent breaks when driving, especially during high-risk times.